skycoin/skycoin/cmd/cli/README.md

     The skycoin command line interface

 COMMANDS:
-  addPrivateKey        Add a private key to specific wallet addressBalance       Check the balance of specific addresses addressGen           Generate skycoin or bitcoin addresses addressOutputs       Display outputs of specific addresses addressTransactions  Show detail for transaction associated with one or more specified addresses blocks               Lists the content of a single block or a range of blocks broadcastTransaction Broadcast a raw transaction to the network checkdb              Verify the database createRawTransaction Create a raw transaction to be broadcast to the network later decodeRawTransaction Decode raw transaction decryptWallet        Decrypt wallet encryptWallet        Encrypt wallet fiberAddressGen      Generate addresses and seeds for a new fiber coin help                 Help about any command lastBlocks           Displays the content of the most recently N generated blocks listAddresses        Lists all addresses in a given wallet listWallets          Lists all wallets stored in the wallet directory richlist             Get skycoin richlist send                 Send skycoin from a wallet or an address to a recipient address showConfig           Show cli configuration showSeed             Show wallet seed status               Check the status of current skycoin node transaction          Show detail info of specific transaction verifyAddress        Verify a skycoin address version              List the current version of Skycoin components walletAddAddresses   Generate additional addresses for a wallet walletBalance        Check the balance of a wallet walletCreate         Generate a new wallet walletDir            Displays wallet folder address walletHistory        Display the transaction history of specific wallet.
+  addPrivateKey         Add a private key to wallet addressBalance        Check the balance of specific addresses addressGen            Generate skycoin or bitcoin addresses addressOutputs        Display outputs of specific addresses addressTransactions   Show detail for transaction associated with one or more specified addresses addresscount          Get the count of addresses with unspent outputs (coins). blocks                Lists the content of a single block or a range of blocks broadcastTransaction  Broadcast a raw transaction to the network checkDBDecoding       Verify the database data encoding checkdb               Verify the database createRawTransaction  Create a raw transaction that can be broadcast to the network later decodeRawTransaction  Decode raw transaction decryptWallet         Decrypt a wallet encodeJsonTransaction Encode JSON transaction encryptWallet         Encrypt wallet fiberAddressGen       Generate addresses and seeds for a new fiber coin help                  Help about any command lastBlocks            Displays the content of the most recently N generated blocks listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the wallet directory pendingTransactions   Get all unconfirmed transactions richlist              Get skycoin richlist send                  Send skycoin from a wallet or an address to a recipient address showConfig            Show cli configuration showSeed              Show wallet seed status                Check the status of current skycoin node transaction           Show detail info of specific transaction verifyAddress         Verify a skycoin address verifyTransaction     Verify if the specific transaction is spendable version               List the current version of Skycoin components walletAddAddresses    Generate additional addresses for a deterministic, bip44 or xpub wallet walletBalance         Check the balance of a wallet walletCreate          Create a new wallet walletHistory         Display the transaction history of specific wallet.
 Requires skycoin node rpc. walletKeyExport       Export a specific key from an HD wallet walletOutputs         Display outputs of specific wallet

 FLAGS:
   -h, --help      help for skycoin-cli